drwasho/openbazaar-documentation/04 Marketplaces.md

 **Index:**

-1. Ricardian Loan Contracts'
+1. Ricardian Loan Contracts
-2.
+2. Risk Management

 Banks are centralised institutions that, among other things, offer credit to individuals, groups and corporations.
 Historically, banks were a nexus of borrowers and lenders, matching the *supply* of liquidity to the *demand* for credit.
 The primary role of a bank was risk management in the form of the due diligence required to assess if a potential borrower was a worthwhile investment.
 With the advent of nation-state money printing and fractional-reserve banking, whereby money is *lent into existence* and losses are publicly subsidized by inflation and bailouts, the traditional care of risk management for loans has all but been obiliterated.